GitProwl/sylvia/README.md

 ## Secrets

-First you should generate secrets for the Rails Application and Devise:
+First you should generate secrets for the Rails Application and Devise

 ```
 rake secret